matthutchinson/acts_as_textcaptcha/README.md

 end
 ```

-Finally add the question and answer fields to your form using the
+Add the question and answer fields to your form using the
 `textcaptcha_fields` helper.
 Arrange the HTML within this block as you like.

 ```ruby